Mortecha/CnC_Remastered_Collection/README.md

 - Configurable Build Distance -- Controls the maximum allowable gap between buildings, allowing a TD-style no-space, or an RA-style 1-space, or larger gaps if you like.
 - Tiberium/Ore Growth Scale -- Applies a multiplier to tiberium/ore growth rate.
 - TS/RA2-style Wall Building -- Automatically builds wall pieces in the intervening spaces when a wall piece is constructed in line with a nearby piece of the same type.
 Hold \[Ctrl\] when placing a wall piece to disable this behavior.
 (Note: This feature is not compatible with LAN multiplayer.
 A total rework of this feature is planned to fix it.)
-- Configurable Silo/Refinery Capacity -- Increases (or decreases) the amount of ore silos and refineries can hold.
+- Configurable Silo/Refinery Capacity (RA only) -- Increases (or decreases) the amount of ore silos and refineries can hold.

-# TODO List:
+# TODO List
 ------------------
 See [wiki](https://github.com/ChthonVII/CnC_Remastered_Collection/wiki/TODO-List).